Complete Island Guide to The Canary Islands: How to Explore

 La Gomera

-The Enchanted subtropical forest of Garajonay National Forest a World Heritage Site.
-Protects some of the worlds oldest Laurisilva forest, once covering all of Europe this is one of the last places on Earth that it thrives.
+Garajonay National Forest: The Enchanted subtropical forest of Garajonay National Forest is a World Heritage Site.
+It protects some of the worlds oldest Laurisilva forest, once covering all of Europe.
+This is one of the last places on Earth that it thrives and a must-visit in this guide to the Canary Islands.

-Roque De Agando is the tallest point on the island of La Gomera, once the center of an ancient volcano the massive
+Roque De Agando: This is the tallest point on the island of La Gomera, once the center of an ancient volcano the massive

 El Hierro

 The island of El Hierro is the most Southwestern of the islands.
-It is green, rocky and steep looking little like any of the other islands.
-With fewer tourists this island seems more foreign than the rest.
-So if you are looking for a real sabbatical away from the world this is a great choice to really meet the locals.
-This island also is completely powered by wind and solar, there is also free wifi for everyone on the island.
+It is green, rocky and steep, looking little like any of the other islands.
+With fewer tourists, this island seems more foreign than the rest and is a truly unique choice among this island guide to the Canary Islands.
+If you are looking for a real sabbatical away from the world, this is a great choice to really meet the locals.
+This island also is completely powered by wind and solar with free wifi for everyone on the island.

 Hike the Jinema Trail: This trail starts at the Candelaria Church and ends at the Caridad Shrine.
 This trekking route traverses the Northern section of the island and takes you to the high point on the island Mirador de Jinama.

-Take pictures near ValVerde Church which sits on top of a hill, often above the clouds, it is a beautiful spot for photography.
+Take pictures near ValVerde Church: This church sits on top of a hill, often above the clouds, and is a beautiful spot for photography.

 Lanzarote

-Visit the village of Órzola, Lanzarote’s northern most village.
-You can even take a day trip to La Graciosa from here on the Ferry
+Visit the Village of Órzola: This is Lanzarote’s northernmost village.
+You can even take a day trip to La Graciosa from here on the ferry.

-Sail on a Catamaran to Papagayo Beach in the South is a beautiful white sand beach with turquoise waters.
+Sail on a Catamaran to Papagayo Beach: Located in the South, this is a beautiful white sand beach with turquoise waters.

-Here is a list of some more great activity ideas on Lanzarote
+Click to see a list of more great activity ideas on Lanzarote.

-The town of Arrecife which is located near the ferry harbor to Fuerteventura, has lots of great restaurants and a beautiful harbor.
-I loved the Hotel Mirador but there are many great hotels in this area.
+The town of Arrecife, which is located near the ferry harbor to Fuerteventura, has lots of great restaurants and a beautiful harbor.
+I loved the Hotel Mirador personally, but there are many great hotels in this area.

 La Palma